Language: EN

 A0ADC0Analog InputNO

-However, as we have seen, there is a wide variety of small variations and manufacturers that label the same (and sometimes mistakenly) to their development boards.
+However, as we have seen, there is a wide variety of small variations and manufacturers that label their development boards the same (and sometimes incorrectly).
 So there may be small differences in the development board you have.

-This is precisely why, in case of doubts, refer to the post about the ESP12E, because what all these boards have in common is that they mount the same module and therefore have the same functions.
+Precisely for this reason, in case of doubts, refer to the post about the ESP12E, because what all these boards have in common is that they use the same module and, therefore, have the same functions.

-What may change is the name they have labeled on each pin or that the LED is integrated into another pin or, in rarer cases, that they have connected the pins differently with the ESP12E.
+What may change is the name they have labeled on each pin or that the integrated LED is connected to another pin or, in rarer cases, that they have connected the pins differently with the ESP12E.
 But by looking at the ESP12E pinout, you will be able to deal with any NodeMCU board even if they have small variations.